How to Build a DIY Walk in Cooler With a Floor

 Use 2 to 3 persons during assembly to avoid mishandling your panels.

-Here is a list of the tools and accessories you will need to complete the assembly:
+Here is a list of the tools and accessories you will need to complete assembly:

-- Hex wrench (included) or Drill (not included)
+- Hex wrench (included) or power drill (not included)

 - Vinyl caps for cam lock holes (included)